 Bananas are susceptible to three important bacterial wilt diseases that reduce productivity and quality.
 These diseases are Moko, blood disease and banana Xanthomonas wilt and they all cause similar symptoms of leaf wilting, vascular discoloration and fruits that remain green on the outside with rotten, discoloured inedible pulp.
 These diseases are absent from Australia and are of concern to the Australian banana industry.

 “Our findings during this project are of value to the Australian banana industry which has a farm gate value of $600 million.
 These lethal bacterial wilts are exotic to Australia and are listed as high priority pests in the banana industry biosecurity plan.
 An incursion would likely result in a costly eradication program while the establishment of Moko in Queensland alone has been estimated to cost the industry $100 million,” said Jane.

-Biosecurity is fundamental to the success of future banana production in the Northern Territory, an industry that has already overcome major disease threats of banana freckle and Panama disease tropical race 4 (TR4).
+Biosecurity is fundamental to the success of future banana production in the Northern Territory, an industry that has already successfully eradicated banana freckle a few years ago.

 Moko disease originates from South and Central America and has also been recorded in the Caribbean Islands, the Philippines and Malaysia; whilst banana blood disease originates from Indonesia.

 “Blood disease is an emerging threat to banana production in Southeast Asia and beyond and is the topic of my PhD research,” said Jane.

 “This Crawford Fund Student Award project provided a unique opportunity for me to visit Dr Luis Gómez Alpizar from the University of Costa Rica to see Moko disease in the field for the first time,” she said.